PaulApivat/thai_dishes/README.md

 ## Motivation

 - What is this project?
 - What drives this project?
+People need to know they have other choices aside from Pad Thai.
 - What questions are you answering?

 ## Initial Scope